pyfar/gallery/docs/contribute/general/deps/dep_0001_role_formalization.rst

 Maintainer
 ^^^^^^^^^^

-The responsibilities of a Maintainer include merging pull requests, establishing the technical direction and coordinating releases.
+The responsibilities of a Maintainer include:

+- Representing the package in the steering council and meetings.
+- Establishing the technical direction.
+- Acquiring/accepting new developers, triagers, and reviewers for the package.
+- Ensuring that the infrastructure of the package is up to date, such that developers can work efficiently and effectively.
+- Merging pull requests after all reviews have been completed.
+Maintainers are responsible for the final decision if sufficient reviews have been provided and the PR can be merged.
+- Coordinating releases.

+To ensure sufficient experience for the role of Maintainer, it is required to have at least 1-2 years of active experience in developing the respective package.

-Maintainers are responsible for aquiring/accepting new developers Before merging a pull request, a Maintainer should should check the following items:
+Maintainers are responsible for
+Before merging a pull request, a Maintainer should should check the following items:

 - Did all CircleCi tests pass?